- Why are tantrums getting worse

 How would you feel if you were in pain and your loved ones ignored you or locked you in your room instead of helping you?

-In many cases, parents think that ignoring a tantruming child will teach them how to self-soothe.
+Parents often think ignoring a child in a tantrum will teach them how to self-soothe.

 This is wishful thinking.